How Your Body Changes in Pregnancy and Postpartum

 Everyone’s body changes considerably throughout your lifetime.
 However, pregnancy and postpartum are one of the most drastic changes your body can undergo.
 Here are some of the major ones:

-The first trimester is the first 12 weeks of pregnancy, counted from your last menstrual cycle.
+The first trimester is the first 12 weeks of pregnancy, counting from your last menstrual cycle.
 Many of the first trimester discomforts are due to increased hormones.
 So although you may not look pregnant yet, your body is telling you a different story.

 What a silly name as this pregnancy-induced nausea can occur at any point during the day.
 Those rapid changes in your hormone levels within the first few months can cause your stomach and intestines to contract and relax in new patterns.
 For more information on morning sickness symptoms and remedies, click here.

 One of the first signs reported is that your breasts feel more tender and sore.
 Although the tenderness may subside over time it can also come back in the third trimester as your breasts prepare to lactate.
 Try snug, support bras, or sports bras for support.
 Others find alternating heat and cold therapy can help as well.

 As your progesterone levels increase, you may feel more tired than usual.
 Adequate rest and proper fuel for your body are critical to maintaining energy levels.
 Trying to go to bed earlier or sleeping in a bit longer can be critical as well as napping.
 Fueling your body with lots of vegetables and lean protein can also help you to have enough energy throughout the day.

 The second trimester starts on week 13 and many of those first trimester symptoms are in the past.
 As those sensations leave, your body starts to look pregnant.
 At this point, it is common to feel the baby’s kicks and some additional signs of pregnancy.

 Changing Belly and Breasts